mwarf/YQL-05-08-2025/README.md

 Feel free to explore the various components and enhance your application with Shadcn UI!

+## Content Guidelines

+### Blog Voice and Tone (Established April 12, 2025)

+Future blog posts should adhere to the following voice and tone guidelines to maintain consistency:

+*   **Friendly & Conversational:** Write as if you're having a helpful chat with a local business owner or potential client.
+Avoid overly formal language.
+*   **Approachable:** Make complex topics easy to understand.
+Be welcoming and encouraging.
+*   **Knowledgeable & Trustworthy:** Demonstrate expertise in drone technology and its applications, but explain concepts clearly.
+Build trust through accurate information and helpful advice.
+*   **Slightly Witty (Use with Care!):** Inject personality and occasional light humour where appropriate, but maintain professionalism.
+Don't overdo it.
+*   **Locally Focused:** Connect the content to Lethbridge and Southern Alberta whenever relevant (mentioning local landmarks, industries, conditions, etc.).
+*   **Minimize Jargon:** Explain technical terms simply or find relatable analogies.
+Avoid overly technical or corporate-speak.
+*   **Benefit-Oriented:** Focus on how the information or service helps the reader/client achieve their goals (save time/money, improve results, enhance safety, etc.).

 ## License

 Licensed under the [MIT License](LICENSE).